 Property taxes are collected through the Stark County Treasurer.
-They have several easy and convenient ways to pay your tax bill which you can find HERE.
+They have several easy and convenient ways to pay your tax bill.

 The voted tax rate is the total rate approved by the voters in our City.
 This rate also includes 10 mills of non-voted taxes guaranteed by the Ohio Constitution.

 This is your tax rate after the tax reduction factor is applied.
 You are protected from non-voted increases in taxes by Ohio legislation known as House Bill 920.
 Passed in 1976, HB920 reduces your tax rate as property values in your district increase during triennial reappraisals and updates.

 One mill is the equivalent of $1 of tax for each $1,000 of the assessed value of a resident’s home.
 The assessed value is 35% of the estimated market value of the property.
 If a property has a market value of $100,000, the assessed value is $35,000.
 One mill generates $35 of tax receipts ($35,000/1,000 x 1).